Duck Breast & Turnips with Medjool Dates & Caramelized Honey-Ginger Reduction

 3 ea.
 12 oz.
-Liberty Farms Duck breasts, trimmed of excess fat
+Liberty Farms Duck breasts, trimmed of excess fat and score

 4 sprigs fresh thyme

 1 tbsp. clarified butter

 18 ea.
 Medjool dates, pitted and cut in quarters

 2 cups duck stock (you can substitute veal stock)

 2 tbsp. cold unsalted butter

 - Trim the greens off 1/2-inch above the turnips.
 Rinse the turnips and cut in 1/4s.